GGEDeveloper/aligeko/docs/development/taskmaster.md

 - **MCP Tool:** `expand_task`
 - **CLI Command:** `task-master expand [options]`
-- **Description:** Breaks down a complex task into smaller, manageable subtasks using AI.
+- **Description:** Break down a complex task into smaller, manageable subtasks.
 - **Key Options:**
-  - Task ID
+  - `-i, --id <id>`: The ID of the task to break down.
-  - Number of subtasks to create
+  - `-n, --num <number>`: How many subtasks to create.
-  - Research flag for more informed generation
+  - `-r, --research`: Enable research role for more informed subtask generation.
-  - Additional context
+  - `-p, --prompt <text>`: Provide extra context for generating subtasks.
-  - Force replacement of existing subtasks
+  - `--force`: Clear existing subtasks before generating new ones.
-- **Usage:** Generate a detailed implementation plan for a complex task before starting coding.
-- **Important:** Makes AI calls and can take up to a minute to complete.

 ### Expand All Tasks

 - **MCP Tool:** `expand_all`
 - **CLI Command:** `task-master expand --all [options]`
-- **Description:** Expands all eligible pending/in-progress tasks based on complexity analysis or defaults.
+- **Description:** Automatically expand all eligible pending/in-progress tasks.
 - **Key Options:**
-  - Number of subtasks per task
+  - `-n, --num <number>`: How many subtasks to create per task.
-  - Research flag
+  - `-r, --research`: Enable research role for more informed subtask generation.
-  - Additional context
+  - `-p, --prompt <text>`: Provide extra context for generating subtasks.
-  - Force replacement of existing subtasks
+  - `--force`: Clear existing subtasks before generating new ones.
-- **Usage:** Break down multiple tasks at once after initial task generation or complexity analysis.
-- **Important:** Makes AI calls and can take up to a minute to complete.

 ### Clear Subtasks

 - **MCP Tool:** `clear_subtasks`
 - **CLI Command:** `task-master clear-subtasks [options]`
-- **Description:** Removes all subtasks from specified parent tasks.
+- **Description:** Remove all subtasks from one or more specified parent tasks.
 - **Key Options:**
-  - Parent task ID(s)
-  - All tasks flag
-- **Usage:** Clear subtasks before regenerating with expand_task if a complete replacement is needed.
+  - `-i, --id <ids>`: The ID(s) of the parent task(s) whose subtasks to remove.
+  - `--all`: Remove subtasks from all parent tasks.

 ### Remove Subtask

 - **MCP Tool:** `remove_subtask`
 - **CLI Command:** `task-master remove-subtask [options]`
-- **Description:** Removes a subtask from its parent, optionally converting it to a standalone task.
+- **Description:** Remove a subtask from its parent, optionally converting it into a standalone task.
 - **Key Options:**
-  - Subtask ID
-  - Convert to standalone task flag
-  - Skip file regeneration flag
-- **Usage:** Delete unnecessary subtasks or promote a subtask to a top-level task.
+  - `-i, --id <id>`: The ID of the subtask to remove.
+  - `-c, --convert`: Turn the subtask into a regular top-level task instead of deleting it.

 ## Dependency Management